Health and environmental effects of transport in Australia: "Energy and Transport Subsidies in Australia"

+Furthermore, fossil fuels are easier to transport and use, compared to renewable energy, which often requires sophisticated instruments to acquire and store.
+The report revealed that for the 2005–2006 financial year, transport subsidies were measured to reach up to $10.1 billion, of which 74% related to transport, 18% to electricity, and 4% to renewable and efficient energy.
+These subsidies help energy generation companies increase their profits, therefore encouraging the building of additional coal-fuel power plants.
+Investing in other, more sustainable, types of electricity generation plants would have cost less than continuing to subsidize the building of these power plants.
+On a positive note, alternative transport fuels such as natural gas and liquefied petroleum gas are excused from fuel excise/tax.

+"A Roadmap for Alternative Fuels in Australia"

 The Jamison Report was published by the NRMA in July 2008, and focused on alternative fuels and reducing emissions from motor vehicles.
-It was written by the Jamison Group, a team of four well-respected academics in the transport and energy fields, namely: CSIRO energy advisor David Lamb, University of New South Wales environmental science professor Mark Diesendorf, Macquarie University management professor John Mathews and Monash University Honorary Senior Research Fellow, Graeme Pearman.

-The report was titled: "A Roadmap for Alternative Fuels in Australia: Ending our Dependence on Oil".
+It was written by the Jamison Group: CSIRO energy advisor David Lamb, University of New South Wales environmental science professor Mark Diesendorf, Macquarie University management professor John Mathews and Monash University Honorary Senior Research Fellow, Graeme Pearman.
+The report is titled: "A Roadmap for Alternative Fuels in Australia: Ending our Dependence on Oil".

 The report suggests a 12-step 'roadmap' to address the issue of fossil fuel usage in motor vehicles.